hanlym/shape-shift-game/README.md

 The shield saves you from otherwise certain death one time.

 ![Autoswitch powerup](src/assets/autoswitch.png)
-The autoswitch, once activated, will automatically match shapes for you for a short time.
+The autoswitch, once activated with space, will automatically match shapes for you for a short time.